Pro Golfer's Secrets: Jordan Spieth

 Dallas native Jordan Spieth, born in 1993, is one of the the best golfers currently in the game.
 Spieth has managed three major championships before the age of 24, a feat matched only by Jack Nicklaus.
 Though originally more interested in baseball, Spieth began to focus on golf around age 12 and quickly established himself as a top youth golfer, winning the U.S. Junior Amateur two times.
 An early glimpse of his abilities was present when 16-year-old Spieth was invited to play the HP Byron Nelson Championship, a PGA Tour event, and finished tied for 16th.
 He would go on to play college golf at the University of Texas, leading it to a NCAA championship as an 18-year-old and becoming the world's highest ranked amateur.
 In 2013, Spieth made the decision to turn professional during his sophomore year.

 Jordan Spieth had a whirlwind rookie season on the PGA Tour, winning the John Deere Classic, finishing 2 more times in the top-10 and becoming the youngest American player to compete in the Presidents Cup.
 Spieth finished the year ranked 7th in FedEx Cup points and won the title of 2013 Rookie of the Year.
 He would go on to improve on his haul next season, winning two events and finishing runner up at the Masters, as well as debuting on America's Ryder Cup Team.
 In 2015, Spieth would win five tournaments, including two majors.
 His play at the Masters saw him hit the most birdies in Masters play and tie the scoring record en route to his first major.
 Next, he would become the youngest golfer to hold two major championship wins when he won the U.S. Open.
 To cap off an exceptional year, Spieth would then become FedEx Cup champion and finish the year ranked number 1 by the Official World Golf Rankings.
 A solid 2016 featuring 3 tournament victories was followed in 2017 by his third major, a win at the 2017 British Open.
 He only lacks the PGA Championship to complete a remarkable career Grand Slam.
+In 2018, Spieth had a difficult year, failing to register a single win in any event that season for the first time since 2013, despite several top-25 performances and a 3rd place finish at the Masters.
+2019 was also winless, though he did come close to finishing his career Grand Slam with a T3 finish at the PGA Championship.
+2020 has begun in a similar fashion for Spieth, as he remains a top golfer but looks to recapture some of the magic of his 2015-2017 form.

 What clubs does Jordan Spieth use?